 Her community contributions to Holyoke have been abundant.
 From 2006 to 2015, Pat served on the board of Nueva Esperanza.
 She’s also been a board member on the Holyoke Redevelopment Authority over the past ten years, having been first appointed by then Governor Deval Patrick.

 In 2006, Pat felt so much connection with the city’s Irish roots that she joined Holyoke’s Parade Committee.
 She volunteered during parade day, usually on the corner of Franklin and Beech Streets and then hosted a small group of friends at her house for lamb stew and Guinness.
 “I made many wonderful friends working with the Parade Committee and am blown away by their dedication.
-My heart goes out to them especially during the 2020 cancelation, and I’m really looking forward to 2021.”

 Serving on the board of Nueva Esperanza, Pat learned a great deal about the difficulties faced by the South Holyoke neighborhood.
 Nueva’s properties have been surrounded by vacant lots and neglected buildings for years.
 So the Redevelopment Authority’s prioritization of revitalizing South Holyoke is especially satisfying.
 “The point of having a Redevelopment Authority is to enter where the private market will not,” notes Pat.
 “We put out a Request for Interest in South Holyoke housing and have partnered with the Holyoke Housing Authority.”
 Plans are in place to fill in vacant lots with housing for South Holyoke residents surrounding, appropriately, Carlos Vega Park.